 If the twitter cards module was installed via FTP (check if app/code/Magefan/TwitterCards folder exists), then follow these commands:

-1. Download the latest version
+1. Download the latest version of twitter cards extension archive from magefan.com.

 If you need to update Magento 2 Image Lazy Load Extension by Magefan, please follow the steps below.